Panagora Asset Management Inc. Cuts Stock Position in News Co. (NASDAQ:NWS)

 Panagora Asset Management Inc. cut its holdings in News Co.
 (NASDAQ:NWS) by 66.5% in the first quarter, HoldingsChannel reports.
 The firm owned 40,574 shares of the company’s stock after selling 80,716 shares during the quarter.
 Panagora Asset Management Inc.’s holdings in News were worth $952,000 at the end of the most recent reporting period.

-Several other hedge funds have also bought and sold shares of the stock.
-Vantage Consulting Group Inc purchased a new position in News during the fourth quarter worth $47,000.
-Federated Hermes Inc. boosted its stake in News by 1,680.8% during the fourth quarter.
-Federated Hermes Inc. now owns 5,004 shares of the company’s stock worth $89,000 after buying an additional 4,723 shares during the period.
-Advisory Research Inc. purchased a new position in News during the fourth quarter worth $182,000.
-FMR LLC boosted its stake in shares of News by 7.9% during the first quarter.
-FMR LLC now owns 17,149 shares of the company’s stock valued at $214,000 after purchasing an additional 1,254 shares during the period.
-Finally, Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. boosted its stake in shares of News by 45.4% during the fourth quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 12,146 shares of the company’s stock valued at $216,000 after purchasing an additional 3,795 shares during the period.
-11.81% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
+Oregon Public Employees Retirement Fund boosted its stake in News by 6.4% during the first quarter.
+Oregon Public Employees Retirement Fund now owns 9,663 shares of the company’s stock worth $227,000 after buying an additional 585 shares during the period.
+FMR LLC boosted its stake in News by 7.9% during the first quarter.
+FMR LLC now owns 17,149 shares of the company’s stock worth $214,000 after buying an additional 1,254 shares during the period.
+ProShare Advisors LLC boosted its stake in News by 12.2% during the fourth quarter.
+ProShare Advisors LLC now owns 15,006 shares of the company’s stock worth $267,000 after buying an additional 1,637 shares during the period.
+State of Michigan Retirement System boosted its stake in shares of News by 9.3% during the first quarter.
+State of Michigan Retirement System now owns 30,544 shares of the company’s stock valued at $717,000 after purchasing an additional 2,600 shares during the period.
+Finally, Vantage Consulting Group Inc purchased a new stake in shares of News during the fourth quarter valued at $47,000.
+11.81% of the stock is owned by institutional investors.

 Shares of NWS opened at $24.15 on Wednesday.
 The stock has a market capitalization of $14.27 billion, a price-to-earnings ratio of -268.30 and a beta of 1.64.
 News Co. has a 12-month low of $11.31 and a 12-month high of $26.21.
 The company has a debt-to-equity ratio of 0.11, a current ratio of 1.24 and a quick ratio of 1.17.
 The company’s fifty day moving average is $24.86.